knowler/knowler.dev/content/pages/uses.md

 title: Uses
 description: Technology that I use every day.
 ---

 # Uses

 I am a workflow junkie, so I’m always refining what I use.
-This is a list of the hardware and software that I use on a daily basis with varying degrees of details about those choices.
+This is page is an outline of the hardware and software that I use on a daily basis with varying degrees of details about those choices.

 ## Devices and Operating Systems